 1. Types of caring

 Short-term care can last from two weeks to two years.
-The aim is to give the birth family some time to manage a difficult issue.
-The child may then return to their birth family if it’s appropriate, or they may be placed in long-term care.
+The aim is to give the birth family some time to manage a difficult issue or may be required while the Department for Child Protection assesses whether reunification with the birth family is possible.
+The child may then return to their birth family if it’s appropriate, or they may be placed with a long term carer.

 For some children, returning to their birth family is not possible.
 Long-term care is provided until family circumstances change or until the child turns 18.
-Centacare’s Specialist Family Preservation Foster Care Program is classed as ‘specialist care’.
-Centacare also has long-term carers for children who are not able to return to their birth families.
+Centacare’s Foster Care Program also provides long term placements classed as ‘specialist care’.
+Centacare also has general long-term carers for children who are not able to return to their birth families.

 2. The children

 Children come into foster care at all ages and from a range of cultural and socio-economic backgrounds.
-Children usually come into care as a result of complex family situations and are likely to have experienced neglect or abuse.
+Children usually come into care as a result of complex family situations and are likely to have experienced trauma, grief and/or loss.
 Children in foster care may have challenging behaviour as a result of their experiences and require committed and understanding carers.

 3. Family reunification